 Install cameras inside your home, especially in more private spaces such as bedrooms.
 For security purposes, it’s highly effective to install cameras that only keep an eye on the outside of your home.
 Or, position one in a hallway directed towards the door, so you can capture comings and goings rather than everyday activities.

 To keep a closer eye on activity within the home—such as a nanny cam, puppy cam or baby monitor—make sure you activate the “Home” feature on your smart camera.
-You can also turn on the rules for your security system that will turn the cameras off when you’re safe at home.

 Silence voice-activated speakers